 What is SoundSleep?

-SoundSleep is a free medical device app, available to download from the Apple app store.
+SoundSleep is a free snoring app, available to download from the Apple App Store and Google Play Store.
 SoundSleep records and tracks your partner’s snoring, allowing them to listen to back to their snores in the morning.
 The app also generates personalised snoring reports that helps them see how often and loudly they snored throughout the night.

 How will this help my partner stop snoring?